New Hampshire Route 112: History

 The Kancamagus Highway opened in August 1959, after two dead-end stretches of road were linked, creating a connection between US 3 in Lincoln and NH 16 in Conway.
-Locally known as "The Kanc", the road was paved in 1964, and in the winter of 1966–67 it was plowed for the first time.
+Locally known as "The Kanc" or "The Kank", the road was paved in 1964, and in the winter of 1966–67 it was plowed for the first time.

 The highway is named after Kancamagus (pronounced "cain-kah-MAW-gus", "Fearless One"), third and final sagamore of the Penacook Confederacy of Native American tribes.
 Nephew of Wonalancet and grandson of Passaconaway, Kancamagus ruled what is now southern New Hampshire.
-After English settlers arrested a number of Pennacook tribe members, he was forced to make the decision in 1691 to move north into upper New Hampshire and what is now Quebec, Canada.
+After English settlers arrested a number of Pennacook tribe members, he was forced to make the decision in 1691 to move north into upper New Hampshire and what is now Quebec.

 On February 9, 2004, University of Massachusetts Amherst student Maura Murray crashed her car on Route 112 near Woodsville.
 She disappeared shortly after this incident and her fate remains unknown.

 Following Hurricane Irene in August 2011, two sections of NH 112 were closed, pending repair work and evaluation of damage.
 The Kancamagus Highway was closed from the Sabbaday Falls picnic area across Kancamagus Pass to the Discovery Trail parking area in the eastern part of Lincoln.
 A section of the western portion of NH 112 along the Wild Ammonoosuc River was closed; as of September 6, 2011, a single lane of the western section had been reopened.
-As of late June 2012, the highway had been completely reopened, though some stretches were in the process of being repaved.
+By late June 2012, the highway was completely reopened, though some stretches were still being repaved.